Frequently Asked Questions

 Yes, please mail checks to the REI Cooperative Action Fund, Dept. LA #22039 Pasadena, CA 91185-2039.
 If you would like to receive a donation confirmation, please send your name, mailing address and/or email address along with the check.

 Do you accept gifts of stocks?
 Gifts from donor advised funds?
 Estate contributions?

 Can I donate my REI member dividend or member reward?

 Donating REI member dividend or member rewards to the REI Cooperative Action Fund is not an option at this time.

 I know of an organization doing great work that aligns with the mission of the Fund.
 How can I recommend them for a grant?

-You can share information on nonprofits that align with the Fund’s mission and grantmaking initiatives through the “recommend a potential grantee” form here.
-(Note: The Fund is unable to guarantee consideration or funding for all organizations submitted.)
+You can share nonprofits that align with the Fund’s mission and grantmaking initiatives through the “recommend a potential grantee” form here.
+(Note: This form is not an application.
+The Fund is unable to guarantee a response or funding for all organizations submitted.)

 How does the Fund identify potential grantees?

 Potential grantees are identified through our growing network that includes Fund staff and community advisors, nonprofits, REI field teams, other funders and recommendations from the co-op community through our “recommend a potential grantee” form here.
-(Note: The Fund is unable to guarantee consideration or funding for all organizations submitted.)
+(Note: This form is not an application.
+The Fund is unable to guarantee a response or funding for all organizations submitted.)